balfieri/aviation/README.md

 hear everyone else.

 There will be web options to control how music sources will be attenuated when someone is speaking.
-For example, when the pilot is making an announcement, it may be wise to drastically attenuate all airplay sources.
+For example, when the pilot is making an announcement, it may be wise to drastically attenuate all airplay sources (better: pause them).
 In other cases, 50% attenuation may be a better choice.

 One safety issue is that the pilot must always be able to hear and speak on the radio.
 At the very least, there will